xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/index.md

 The module also helps the cart admin to find the "most wanted" products and arrange supplies properly to meet customers demand.

-*  Back in Stock Notifications Module : Installation and Set-Up
+*  {% link "Back in Stock Notifications Module: Installation and Set-Up" ref_7mZJltoM %}
 *  Back in Stock Notifications Module : Admin Experience
 *  Back in Stock Notifications Module : Customer Experience